sdonooru/architecture-components-samples/CONTRIBUTING.md

    [Android Code Style Guide](https://source.android.com/source/code-style.html) for the recommended coding standards for this organization.
 1. Ensure that your code has an appropriate set of unit tests which all pass.
-1. Submit a pull request.
+1. Submit a pull request.abcdef